ignite/cli/docs/guide/blog/index.md

 In the `x/blog/module.go` file:

-1. Add `"context"` to the imports.
+1. Add `"context"` to the imports, don't save the file yet.

     ```go
     import (
 	    "context"
 	// ... other imports
     )
     ```

-2. Register the query handler:
+2. Update the `RegisterGRPCGatewayRoutes` function to register the query handler client:

     ```go
     // RegisterGRPCGatewayRoutes registers the gRPC Gateway routes for the module.